oussamaZAAM/runindock/README.md

 ```

 ### Overriding the Docker Image:
 By default, `runindock` uses lightweight Docker images like `golang:alpine` and `node:alpine`.
-You can override this by specifying a custom image with the `--image` option.
+You can override this by specifying a custom image with the `--rid:image` option.

 #### Example:
 ```
-runindock go run main.go --image="golang:latest"
+runindock go run main.go --rid:image="golang:latest"
 ```

 ### Exposing a Port:
-If your application needs to expose a specific port (e.g., when running a web server), you can use the `--port` option to bind a port from the Docker container to your local machine.
+If your application needs to expose a specific port (e.g., when running a web server), you can use the `--rid:port` option to bind a port from the Docker container to your local machine.

 #### Example:
 ```
-runindock node app.js --port=8080
+runindock node app.js --rid:port=8080
 ```

-In this example, the `--port=8080` option will map the container's port 8080 to your local machine, allowing you to access the application at `localhost:8080`.
+In this example, the `--rid:port=8080` option will map the container's port 8080 to your local machine, allowing you to access the application at `localhost:8080`.

 ### Specifying a Build Tool:
-For environments like Java, which use build tools like Maven or Gradle, you can specify the build tool with the `--buildTool` option to ensure the correct environment is used inside the Docker container.
+For environments like Java, which use build tools like Maven or Gradle, you can specify the build tool with the `--rid:tool` option to ensure the correct environment is used inside the Docker container.

 #### Example:
 ```
-runindock java -jar app.jar --buildTool=maven
+runindock java -jar app.jar --rid:tool=maven
 ```

-In this example, the `--buildTool=maven` option ensures that the application will be built and run using Maven inside the Docker container.
+In this example, the `--rid:tool=maven` option ensures that the application will be built and run using Maven inside the Docker container.

 ### General Syntax:
 ```
-runindock <environment> <command> [--image=<docker_image>] [--port=<container_port>] [--buildTool=<build_tool>]
+runindock <environment> <command> [--rid:image=<docker_image>] [--rid:port=<container_port>] [--rid:tool=<build_tool>] [--rid:framework=<framework>]
 ```

 - `<environment>`: The environment or programming language (e.g., `go`, `node`).
 - `<command>`: The command you want to run inside Docker (e.g., `run main.go`).
-- `--image`: Optional.
+- `--rid:image`: Optional.
 Specify a custom Docker image.
-- `--port`: Optional.
+- `--rid:port`: Optional.
 Expose a port from the Docker container.
-- `--buildTool`: Optional.
+- `--rid:tool`: Optional.
 Specify a build tool (e.g., `maven`, `gradle`) for environments that support it.
+- `--rid:framework`: Optional.
+Specify a framework (e.g., `laravel`, `symfony`) for languages that support it.
+- `rid`: Stands for (`runindock`), is used to separate between potential conflicts (like `--port` in case of **Laravel**).

 ## Supported Languages and Environments